jstawarz/mapping_eathquakes/README.md

 magnitudes of the earthquakes.

-The final maps for this project can be seen below.
+A final map for this project can be seen below.

 ![This is an image](https://github.com/jstawarz/mapping_eathquakes/blob/main/final_maps.png)